dec0dOS/zero-ui/README.md

 ## Contributing

 First off, thanks for taking the time to contribute!
-Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
+Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.

 1. Fork the project
 2. Create your feature branch (`git checkout -b feat/amazing_feature`)